Kutoriushio/Leetcode/README.md

 # Leetcode
 Leetcode solutions in Python

-(P.S: After question 31, in the absence of special circumstances, no more notes for easy problems will be written.)
+(P.S: After question 31, in the absence of special circumstances, instead of writing notes for easy questions, add some comments)

 |NO.|Title|Solution|Note|Difficulty|Tag|
 |---|-----|--------|----|----------|---|